Google Cache Search

 • Relevance: Important for understanding how a website is indexed and viewed by Google.

-• Client-Side Storage: Browser cache is stored on the user’s device.
+• Client-Side Storage: Browser info is stored on the user’s device.
 It saves elements of web pages to speed up future visits to the same site.

 • Private: Only accessible on the device where the cache is stored.